Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 getSrcset() builds a valid srcset attribute from the renditions defined on a DAM asset.

-• Filters out duplicate widths (keeps the first one)
+• Filters out duplicate widths (keeps the first one).

-• Adds preview tokens automatically in edit mode
+• Adds preview tokens automatically in edit mode.

-• Returns undefined if there are no renditions
+• Returns undefined if there are no renditions.

 import { damAssets } from '@optimizely/cms-sdk';

-export default function ProductImage({ opti }) {
+export default function ProductImage({ content }) {

-const { src } = getPreviewUtils(opti);
+const { src } = getPreviewUtils(content);

-const { getSrcset } = damAssets(opti);
+const { getSrcset } = damAssets(content);

 return (